-Due to the significant changes made in the 2016 Comprehensive Plan, and the fact that 65 percent of the County is mapped as Tier IV and limited to minor subdivisions, it is anticipated that the growth rate will be slowed to a 1 percent or less rate of growth per year.
-Further, growth control mechanisms, especially zoning, water and sewer policies, and adequate public facility regulations, will likely continue to result in 70 to 75 percent of new growth occurring in the Development District and the incorporated towns.
+Due to the significant changes made in the 2016 Comprehensive Plan, and the fact that 65 percent of the County is mapped as Tier IV and limited to minor subdivisions, it is anticipated that the growth rate will remain near a 1 percent or less per year.
+Further, growth control mechanisms, especially zoning, water and sewer policies, and adequate public facility regulations, will likely continue to result in at least 70 to 75 percent of new growth occurring in the Development District and the incorporated towns.